 Buntain et al. [21] proposed a method to classify popular twitter messages into fake and true news based on social context with structural, content and temporal features.
 Structural features are twitter specific features for tweets e.g., rate of retweets or media shares.
 Temporal features describe previous features over time e.g., average author age over time.
+For the classification, they investigated 100-Tree Random Forests.
+They achieved an accuracy of 66.93% in PHEME dataset.

 Yang et al. [22] explored an unsupervised method to find the fake news and user's credentials using an unlabeled dataset.
 They proposed a Collapsed Gibbs Sampling method.
 They utilized user engagement features (such as likes, retweets and replies).
 They achieved an accuracy of 75% in LIAR dataset and 67% in BuzzFeed dataset.